 The goal is to build up retirement savings of $1 million or more in their 30s, 40s, or 50s.
 The retirement age largely depends on the investors’ income and how aggressive their savings strategy is.
-If you increase your savings rate, you decrease the years of reach the Financial Independence Retire Early method.
+If you increase your savings rate, you decrease the years of reaching the Financial Independence Retire Early method.

 This can be accomplished in one of two ways.
 First, your annual income must comfortably cover overhead expenses.
 Rent/mortgage, transportation, and food are less than or equivalent to the amount of money being put aside for savings.
 The second ability to save fifty to seventy percent of an annual income is accomplished by having minimal living expenses.
 Not having large contribution obligations such as rent, mortgage, or childcare expenses will enable the F.I.R.E retirement strategy.

 FIRE requires a lot of self-discipline.
 The promise of attaining financial freedom at an early age is very alluring.
 If you go on saving your money furiously and invest them until you have reached a passive income that will enable you to pay for your living expenses and enjoy your retirement years, the idea behind F.I.R.E isn’t that far-fetched.

 Some strategies tailored to the annual income during your employment years and the lifestyle you’re currently adopting.
 It also considers the life you want in your retirement years.